RenaShahMSFT/AzureFilesVPN/README.md

 >> NOTE
 >>
 >> Client cert needs to be installed on every connecting client.
-You can either install the same client cert (after it is created from the root cert as done in the script above) by exporting it, or create one for each client.
+You can either install the same client cert (after it is created and exported as done in the script above) or create one for each client using root cert.

 ## Step 2 - Deploy ARM Template to create VNet and P2S VPN Gateway
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FRenaShahMSFT%2FAzureFilesVPN%2Fmaster%2Fazuredeploy.json" target="_blank">